deleonab/cicd-java-app/README.md

 jenkins-shared-library-for-pipeline/vars/
 The vars directory will contain all the groovy scripts which will be called into our Jenkinsfile

+Please note: We also need to install Terraform, awscli and kubectl on our jenkins server for use in later stages of the pipeline.

 Repo: jenkins-shared-library-for-pipeline
 folder: vars
 file: gitCheckout.groovy